nehabezawada/emailparser/README.md

 ---

 **Note**: This system is designed for personal use and educational purposes.
-For production use, consider additional security measures and data backup strategies.
+For production use, consider additional security measures and data backup strategies. # Updated Sat Aug  2 05:35:31 EDT 2025